Jordy12223/Fall2025FinalProject326/README.md

 # Number Match
+NumberMatch is a two-player Python card game where players match math equation cards to randomly drawn value cards.
+Each round, players must find and play equations from their hand that evaluate to the current value card.
+If no matching equation is available, the player draws a new card from the deck.
+The game continues until one player successfully empties their hand and wins.

+This project demonstrates the use of Python classes, lists, dictionaries, loops, conditionals, randomization, and object-oriented programming concepts through an interactive terminal-based game.

 ## Explain of each file:
   - final_game.py: This file is our final project file that runs our game.
   - my_scrpit.py: This file was for our final project interim derliverable.